Breast Augmentation Information – Sydney, Canberra & Adelaide

 In some women, the collagen capsule can contract, causing a condition known as capsular contracture.
 This results in a firmer or hardened breast, which may cause discomfort or pain.
 However, the textured surface of the implant is designed to disrupt the body’s collagen interaction with the implant surface and the resulting capsule formation.

-The Surgical Incision & Placement Choices
+The Surgical Incision & Implant Placement

 Usually breast augmentation implants are surgically inserted utilizing one of three traditional incisions: